OgbonnahA6/DiabetesPredictiobMachineLearning/README.md

 - **5. Interpretability**
   - Some models like Gradient Boosting lacked inherent interpretability, making it harder to explain predictions to stakeholders.

-### Key Outcomes
+## Key Outcomes
   - **Gradient Boosting** was selected as the final model due to its strong performance in predicting diabetic cases with a high AUC score.
-  - The analysis provided actionable insights into the role of key predictors such as HbA1c_level, blood_glucose_level, hypertension, and smoking history.
+  - The analysis provided actionable insights into the role of key predictors such as **HbA1c level, Blood glucose level, hypertension, and smoking history**.
   - The project successfully demonstrated the potential of machine learning in enhancing early detection of diabetes.